 So by now, you should see how your ultimate vision and mission, gradually filter down through your strategy, operational plan, and quarterly focuses, into more granular monthly targets, weekly milestones, and daily to-dos.
 These 8 elements together will allow you to bring your vision to life from a commercially viable and sound perspective.

 Remember, you’ll never have everything and everyone completely 100% aligned all of the timeIt just doesn’t happen – even though we might like it too.

 Don’t let this deter you.
 In fact, one of my absolute favourite quotes is, “A rocket fails its way to the moon.”
 It’s never exactly pointed towards the moon, it will move forward and then it will gradually correct itself until it lands on the moon.

-I dive deeper into building $10 million+ businesses in a recent eBook I released, The 8 Figure Blueprint.
+I dive deeper into building $10 million+ businesses in a recent free eBook I released, The 8 Figure Blueprint.
 To learn the mistakes business owners make, and how to avoid them, download the eBook here.

 Join the movement.